hongfaqiu/MVTImageryProvider/README.md

   /**
    * create a MVTImageryProvider Object
    * @param {MVTImageryProviderOptions} options MVTImageryProvider options as follow:
-   * @param {Resource | StyleSpecification} options.style - mapbox style object or url Resource.
+   * @param {string | Resource | StyleSpecification} options.style - mapbox style object or url Resource.
    * @param {RequestTransformFunction} options.transformRequest - use transformRequest to modify tile requests.
    * @param {Number} [options.tileSize = 512] - can be 256 or 512. defaults to 512.
    * @param {Number} [options.maximumLevel = 18] - if cesium zoom level exceeds maximumLevel, layer will be invisible, defaults to 18.